-Most existing standards for evaluating the quality of execution are based on analyses in which the reference price is based on the 'Best Bid Best Offer' (BBBO).
-However, comparing post-trade transaction prices with pre-trade quotes is problematic for various reasons, one being that pre-trade quotes do not necessarily take into account any hidden liquidity.
-When the best bid in a lit market is EUR 10.- and the best offer is EUR 11, there is often still liquidity to be found at, for instance, EUR 10.20 (think sniping orders, that only appear once the order to be traded with appears in the order book5).
+Most existing methods for evaluating the quality of execution are based on analyses in which the reference price is based on the 'Best Bid Best Offer' (BBBO).
+However, comparing post-trade transaction prices with pretrade quotes is problematic for various reasons.
+One being: while transaction-data is readily available among NCAs, order-data isn't necessarily so.
+Therefore, many NCAs (who might be especially interested in these types of analyses) might not be able to consistently apply a methodology based on order-data.
+Another reason would be that pre-trade quotes might not necessarily take into account any hidden liquidity.
+When the best bid in a lit market is EUR 10.- and the best offer is EUR 11, there is often still liquidity to be found at, for instance, EUR 10.20 (think sniping orders, that only appear once the order to be traded with appears in the order book8).
 Hence, comparing the transaction price to the BBBO in the lit orderbook is theoretically unsound.
 A more accurate methodological basis to analyze quality of executions would be to use a benchmark based on actual transactions: the reference price.